Exploring Thermodynamics With Kids: Activities To Teach About Freezing, Melting, And Molecular Movement

 1. Learn about the molecular movement of molecules by studying the diffusion of food coloring.
 When the water is hot, the food coloring will spread faster.
 This lets the students see that the molecules are moving.
 Available in 4-grade levels.

 2. Practice taking the temperature of different liquids.
-Students can place the thermometer in different temperature of water to discover that the warmer the liquid the higher the temperature.
-Learn more here.
+Students can place the thermometer in different water temperatures to discover that the warmer the liquid, the higher the temperature.

 3. Explore melting by investigating conduction.
 This is a great lab for showing how thermal energy transfers from one object to another.
 Place ice cubes on different surfaces and see what melts the fastest.
 This lab is easy to prep and can be completed in 30 minutes.